 Even if you're not after a new iPhone, it's worth considering the pros and cons of buying a smartphone outright as opposed to on contract.
 If you're happy to bear the upfront cost, you can almost certainly save money by going with a SIM only offering from one of the big telcos or an MVNO like Jeenee or Vaya.
 At the same time, many 24 month contracts work can still work out to be great value, provide nifty bonuses, and offer a much more manageable way of dealing with a big purchase.

-In the past 12 months, Telstra and Optus have introduced leasing plans as an alternative to pay full-price for a phone on a two phone contract.
+In the past year or so Telstra and Optus have introduced leasing plans as an alternative to paying full-price for a phone on a two phone contract.
 Optus calls these ‘My Plan Flex’ and Telstra calls them ‘Go Mobile Swap Plans’.

 Regardless of the name, the concept is pretty similar across each.
 You choose a new phone on a lease plan, save on the monthly handset repayment cost and return the phone after 12 months and upgrade to a newer model.
 Both Telstra and Optus charge a flat $99 fee payable when you choose to upgrade.

-Generally, the saving on the handset repayments is $10 per month when you choose a lease plan.
+Generally, the saving on the handset repayments is $10 per month when you choose a lease plan, and sometimes, a little bit of extra data.
 You can pocket the saving, or choose a higher value plan with more data.

-If you choose to continue with the plan with 24 months, you have the option to return the phone and exit your contract, or pay “fair market value” and keep the handset.
-At this point you’ll have saved $240 compared to a normal phone plan.
+If you choose to continue with the plan with 24 months, you have the option to return the phone and exit your contract, or pay "air market value" and keep the handset.
+At this point you’ll have saved $240 compared to a normal phone plan, but that doesn't exactly compare to the value of the phone you're paying for, as proved by the above tables.